From the World Heritage inscription:

 Dominica is the least visited country in the Western Hemisphere because the airport cannot handle large airplanes, but that shouldn’t deter you from visiting.
 It is unlike any other island in the Caribbean.

 The Morne Trois Pitons National Park is a natural UNESCO World Heritage Site in Dominica.
-It was inscribed into the UNESCO list in 1997 during the 21st session.
+It was inscribed on the UNESCO list in 1997 during the 21st session.
 This UNESCO site was established as a park in 1975 and spans a total of 17,000 acres in land area.
 This park covers the 4,672 feet-high three-peaked dormant volcano, Morne Trois Pitons, to which the park was named after.
 There are also several other volcanoes that are located within the park premises such as Morne Watt, Morne Anglais, and Morne Micotrin.

 Aside from its recognition as a UNESCO site, the Morne Trois Pitons National Park was also the first park to be established in the country.